aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/README.md

       interval: < rate in milliseconds >
       min_rx: < rate in milliseconds >
       multiplier: < 3-50 >
+    # EOS CLI rendered directly on the port-channel interface in the final EOS configuration
+    eos_cli: |
+      < multiline eos cli >
   < Port-Channel_interface_2 >:
     description: < description >
     vlans: "< list of vlans as string >"